palant/palant.info/content/articles/veraport-inside-koreas-dysfunctional-application-management/index.md

 ---
-title: "Veraport: Inside Korea’s dysfunctional application management"
-date: 2023-03-06T06:54:41+0100
-description: "While Wizvera Veraport is supposed to manage security applications easily, it suffers from a number of design flaws.
-In the worst case, these can lead to arbitrary websites installing malicious applications without the user noticing."
 categories:
 - korea
 - security
 - privacy
+date: 2023-03-06T06:54:41+0100
+description: While Wizvera Veraport is supposed to manage security applications easily, it suffers from a number of design flaws.
+In the worst case, these can lead to arbitrary websites installing malicious applications without the user noticing.
+lastmod: '2023-03-07 05:46:18'
+title: 'Veraport: Inside Korea’s dysfunctional application management'
 ---

 *Note*: This article is also available in [Korean](https://github.com/alanleedev/KoreaSecurityApps/blob/main/05_wizvera_veraport.md).